OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 A common red flag is seeing people make their primary focus some sort of MTBF (Mean Time Between Failure) metric.
 It may well be desirable that rockets blow up less frequently but making MTBF the goal is counterproductive.
 I talked about this phenomenon in more detail last summer in my aggressively titled post, [Change Advisory Boards Don’t Work](https://octopus.com/blog/change-advisory-boards-dont-work).

 As with Agile and DevOps, so with rocketry.
-The best way to create a safe rocket is to truly put it through it’s paces over and over again.
+The best way to create a safe rocket is to truly put it through its paces over and over again.
 In the early days, there will probably be a lot of RUDs, and they’ll make good TV.
 However, through those RUDs, SpaceX will learn about the tolerances and limits of their systems and become skilled at staying within those limits.

-The key to this, in the early days, is to put more effort into learning than MTBF.
+The key to this is, in the early days, put more effort into learning than MTBF.
 And that’s what SpaceX is doing right now with Starship.

 **Focus on MTTR.
 Make it safe to fail.**

 Of course, if each launch is prohibitively expensive, then regardless of the management mentality, a company will likely go bust if it suffers too many failures.
-The trick is to accept risk as normal part of doing business.
-The focus then turns to minimising the consequences of failure (perfectly practical), rather than eradicating the possibility of failure (impossible).
+The trick is to accept risk as a normal part of doing business.
+The focus then turns to minimizing the consequences of failure (perfectly practical), rather than eradicating the possibility of failure (impossible).

-At SpaceX they are investing their efforts into building a steady stream of prototype rockets, rather than over-investing in any one specific rocket.
+At SpaceX, they are investing their efforts into building a steady stream of prototype rockets, rather than over-investing in any one specific rocket.
 As I write this blog post, Starship SN9 is sat on the launch pad in Boco Chica.
 It’s a refined version of SN8.
 Hopefully, it will fly before I finish writing this post.

 However, the fact that SN9 is already on the pad is not the real story.
 SN10 is already about to be wheeled out of the hanger and SN7.2, (an updated version of one of the fuel tanks) is also hanging around following a successful pressure test earlier this week.